zzehli/study-notes/data-structure-and-algorithm/algorithm.md

 * initial thoughts: no idea how to approach this
 * the solution is quite simple, since the arithmetic rule is straight forward, despite of its seeming variations
 * the stack will keep track of all the numbers (and result of operation), when you iterate thru the expression, the operation is always performed on the top most numbers in the stack
+* operator always operates on two numbers, so pop two at a time
+* no need to keep track of the return result, since it is saved in the stack
 ### 155** Min Stack (stack)
 * since the requirement is O(1), iterate thru the stack is not possible
 * one way to go about it is to record the new minimum value with every push and retrieve the current minium from the end of the stack/array